txt/mase/READING.md

 + One: Find a highly cited paper from the automated software engineering literature
      + Find some source of highly cited papers
+       + Do not review any paper from your own institution (so, fear not, you don't have to review the lecturer's paper)
        + For students of general software engineering, start with the [International Conference on Software Engineering](https://goo.gl/1bfKUG)
 	   + For students of automated software engineering,  start with the [International Conference on Automated SE](https://goo.gl/HqOVJ1)
      + Pick any 2011 paper and _summarize some of its parts_.